 Review and road test of the Hyundai IONIQ

-Hyundai gets serious about hybrid and electric power with the IONIQ range.
+Hyundai got serious about hybrid and electric power with the IONIQ range.
+Now this model's been improved.
 Jonathan Crouch checks out what's on offer.

 Ten Second Review of the Hyundai IONIQ

 We think that the IONIQ is the most impressive car that Hyundai has yet brought us.
 Here, one design can offer buyers the choice of parallel hybrid, plug-in hybrid or full-electric motoring - and do so at pricing that significantly undercuts the competition.
 Plus, as we'll see, it offers some genuine advances over rival eco-models already out there on the market.
 Now it's been improved and the full-electric version offers a longer 182 mile WLTP-rated range.

 When the Koreans do something, they do the job properly.
 Take hybrid and electric cars.
 Other brands offer a hybrid.
 Or a Plug-in Hybrid.
 Or a full-electric contender.
 With this IONIQ model, Hyundai is able to offer all three.
 The most affordable parallel hybrid variant is a Toyota Prius rival, the full-electric model is primarily up against the Nissan LEAF and the Plug-in hybrid version is there to take on cars like Volkswagen's Golf GTE and the Plug-in version of the MINI Countryman.
 It's quite a product offensive.

 It's even more impressive to note that Hyundai hasn't just copied its rivals but improved upon them.
 The parallel hybrid variant, for example, has a combined power output of 139bhp; compare that to the 122bhp figure you get in that rival Toyota Prius.
 Meanwhile, the full-electric version now has a WLTP-rated operating range of 182 miles.